 Watermelon Frosé – Frozen Watermelon and Rosé Wine combine with lime juice for a fabulous summer cocktail!

 I’m not one of those bloggers with a calendar that I use to determine what to post about next; you know, making sure I’m on target with the latest trend or projected fad.
 Blogging is much simper for me.
-I decide to make something and if we love it, it will show up here with a week or two.
+I decide to make something like this Watermelon Frosé Cocktail and if we love it, it will show up here with a week or two.
 Oh come on, who am I kidding…way too often I’ve just made it a day or two prior to posting; I only wish I was that organized…but I promise…soon I will even be back with cocktails on Friday!

 I’ve created more than one dish that was simply the providence of having items with close proximity in the fridge…and that’s pretty much how this cocktail came together for today.

 I agreed to sample a bottle of VieVité Rosé wine and opened the package up in the kitchen after it arrived yesterday.
 While I’ve always loved wine I don’t do wine reviews per se as I consider this to be a recipe site so I knew that I would be blending some seasonal concoction together with the wine as an ingredient.
 I sat it down next to a watermelon I had just purchased at Sprouts and well…there it was, right before my eyes.
 Almost too easy, right?
 That’s my excuse for being a year behind the Frosé trend…the stars had not yet aligned for me!